DonyorM/weresync/docs/source/weresync.rst

        flag is not recommended because it will halt even if encountering a normal issue, like a swap partition.
      - False
-   * - --grub-partition PART_NUM
+   * - --root-partition PART_NUM
      - -g PART_NUM
-     - The partition number that grub should be installed on.
-It is recommended to pass this always, but it WereSync will attempt to find the main partition even if it is not passed.
+     - The partition mounted on /.
+It is recommended to pass this always, but WereSync will attempt to find the main partition even if it is not passed.
      - None, WereSync searches for the partition.
    * - --boot-partition PART_NUM